Dr. Paula Phillips Carson

 - a 2.0 GPA for all courses, required and elective, taken in the major department.

-- Foreign Language: All students expecting to graduate with a Bachelor of Arts degree must successfully complete 12 hours of the same foreign language.
+- Modern Language: All students expecting to graduate with a Bachelor of Arts degree must successfully complete 10-12 hours of the same modern language.

 - Writing: Students will complete the writing goals established by the faculty in their selected major.
 Students graduating with the Bachelor of General Studies degree or the Bachelor of Applied Science degree will be required to complete one course beyond ENG 0101 and ENG 0102 from the list of approved courses with a significant writing component.